jeffvestal/doc_modules_short/instruqt_labs/docs-lab-term-query/01-intro/assignment.md

 This lab includes 6 examples demonstrating different aspects of the term_query query:

-### Find a product by exact ID
+### Find product by exact category
-This query retrieves a product document with the exact product_id of '12345'.
+This query searches for products in the 'Electronics' category.

 **Try This:**

-- Change the value of 'product_id' to another exact ID in your dataset and observe the results.
+- Change the value to 'Appliances' to see if there are products in that category.

-### Search for an exact product brand
-This query retrieves all products that have the exact brand name 'Acme'.
+- Try using a different field like 'product_brand' with a brand name as the value.

+### Find review by user ID
+This query retrieves product reviews written by a specific user ID.

 **Try This:**

-- Replace 'Acme' with another brand name to see if products from that brand exist in your data.
+- Replace 'user123' with a different user ID to find reviews from other users.

+- Change the field to 'verified_purchase' and the value to 'true' to find verified reviews.

-### Find reviews with a specific rating
+### Find user by username
-This query retrieves all reviews that have a rating of exactly 5.
+This query retrieves information about a user with an exact username.

 **Try This:**

-- Modify the 'value' field to another rating (e.g., 4 or 3) to see reviews with that rating.

-### Search for a verified purchase
-This query retrieves reviews where the purchase is marked as verified.
+- Change 'john_doe' to a different username to find a different user.

+- Try searching another field, like 'account_type', to filter users by their account type.

+### Find products by exact price
+This query retrieves products that have a price of exactly 99.99.

 **Try This:**

-- Toggle the 'value' between true and false to see reviews for verified and non-verified purchases.
+- Change the price value to 49.99 to find cheaper products.

+- Try using the 'product_brand' field to filter products by a specific brand.

-### Find a user by exact username
+### Find reviews with helpful votes
-This query retrieves a user document with the exact username 'johndoe'.
+This query retrieves reviews that have exactly 10 helpful votes.

 **Try This:**

-- Replace 'johndoe' with another username to find a different user.
+- Modify the value to 5 or 20 to see reviews with different numbers of helpful votes.

+- Use the 'review_rating' field to filter reviews based on their rating instead.

-### Find users based on trust score
+### Find users by account type
-This query retrieves all users with a trust score of exactly 90.
+This query retrieves users with an account type of 'premium'.

 **Try This:**

-- Change the 'value' to a different trust score (e.g., 80 or 95) to find users with that score.
+- Change 'premium' to 'basic' to find users with basic accounts.

+- Try querying the 'location_country' field to find users from a specific country.